The-Thinking-Computer/news-api/README.md

 - site (consumes data from the API and displays it on webpage)
   - \controllers (route functions that consume data)
   - \templates
+- jobs (will call each of these modules to run the website, api, and data processing independently)